Quantum feature-map learning with reduced resource overhead: Discussion

-Efficiently loading classical data into quantum states remains a central challenge in QML \cite{cerezo_ChallengesOpportunitiesQuantum_2022}, with quantum feature maps at the core of this process.
+Efficiently loading classical data into quantum states remains a central challenge in QML \cite{cerezo_ChallengesOpportunitiesQuantum_2022}, with quantum feature-maps at the core of this process.
 Their design is often difficult due to limited prior knowledge of effective encodings.
 We demonstrate the viability of Q-FLAIR not only on synthetic toy datasets but also on modest yet real-world datasets.
 This proof-of-principle is a concrete step toward overcoming the challenge of embedding classical data for QML.
 Q-FLAIR is particularly well-suited for near-term quantum devices, as it is adaptable to specific hardware architectures, including NISQ systems and early fault-tolerant quantum computers, and it scales even to high-dimensional datasets encountered in real-world scenarios.
 However, learning quantum feature-maps faces not only practical resource constraints but also a key theoretical challenge in QML: the \emph{barren plateau} phenomenon \cite{mcclean_BarrenPlateausQuantum_2018,larocca_BarrenPlateausVariational_2025}.
 This arises primarily in fixed ansätze, where model outputs concentrate exponentially with the number of qubits, rendering learning at scale intractable.
 By growing the ansatz, Q-FLAIR may delay the onset of barren plateaus and identify effective quantum feature-maps before the entire gate pool suffers from concentration \cite{grimsley_AdaptiveProblemtailoredVariational_2023a}.
+Indeed, incrementally learning QNN weight layers has proven effective for mitigating barren plateaus \cite{skolik_LayerwiseLearningQuantum_2021}.
+However, such methods still rely on generic, fixed-ansatz feature-maps that inherently lack a dataset-specific inductive bias, requiring deep and parameter-heavy QNNs to compensate.
 More broadly, by leveraging partial analytic reconstructions, Q-FLAIR can also be seen as a contribution toward developing an interface between classical and quantum models, opening efficient pathways for their integration and helping to bridge the gap between traditional machine learning and quantum approaches.
+For instance, enabling seamless back-propagation through reconstructions in hybrid models without additional quantum overhead.